-Sea user safety remains of paramount importance to the Rampion Offshore Wind Farm team as construction nears completion.
+Sea user safety remains of paramount importance to the Rampion Offshore Wind Farm.

-While we recognise the Sussex coast is a popular area for diving with a number of sites of interest, it is strongly recommended that diving is avoided on the export cable route and within 100 metres (m) of turbines and the substation, until construction works are complete.
+While we recognise the Sussex coast is a popular area for diving with a number of sites of interest, it is strongly recommended that diving is avoided on the export cable route and within 100 metres (m) of turbines and the substation.

 The cables are connected to the turbines through two holes, situated at the bottom of each foundation close the seabed.
 In order to make this connection, the cables need to be raised as they approach the foundation location, such that they become shallow buried or exposed when close to the turbines.
-A more robust cable protection solution, known as ‘rock bagging’, is required in these locations to ensure the cable cannot become exposed and a large construction vessel will be undertaking these works in May 2018.
+A more robust cable protection solution, known as ‘rock bagging’, was carried out in these locations to ensure the cable cannot become exposed.

-Divers are advised to remain at least 100m from turbines and the substation, and 500m from the construction vessel, while we complete the rock bagging works.
-Beyond this restriction, we are pleased to announce that divers are now free to dive within the wind farm array.
-However,it remains your responsibility to be aware of all admiralty charts and associated navigation advice in relation to wind farm installations and buried subsea cables.
+Divers are advised to remain at least 100m from turbines and the substation.
+It remains your responsibility to be aware of all admiralty charts and associated navigation advice in relation to wind farm installations and buried subsea cables.

 High-speed construction traffic